Linc-tw/salmo/README.md

 Description
 -----------

-_Salmo_ is a software to generate fast mocks for cosmological analysis with the following characteristics:
+_Salmo_ is a C-based software to generate fast mocks for cosmological analysis with the following characteristics:
 - galaxy mocks, with or without lensing signals;
 - curved sky;
 - can generate multiple tracers coherently;